 Procedure to Develop a Data Automation Strategy

-Here are some steps that can be undertaken to develop your Data Automation Strategy:
+Here are some steps that can be undertaken to develop your strategy for automating data:

 1. Identification of Problems

 • Determine which of your company’s core areas could benefit from automation.
-Simply consider where Data Automation might be useful.
+Simply consider where automating your data might be useful.

 • Consider this: how much of your data operatives’ time is spent doing manual work?
 Which components of your data operations are consistently failing?
 Make a list of all the processes that could be improved.